 Here are the top 5 causes of brain fog and what can you do about it?

 When we get stressed our body releases a stress hormone called cortisol.
 Normally, cortisol levels subside when stress passes.
 But today we tend to live in a 24/7 stressed state.
 This is particularly true if you drink coffee.
 Stress hormones make it very hard to concentrate and focus well, it even can damage the brain!
 Studies have shown that high levels of cortisol reduce the brain's ability to function properly, even kill brain cells and reduce the size of the brain.
 It's been shown to shrink the prefrontal cortex, the area of the brain responsible for memory and learning!
 You can read more about this on my naturopathy and hormone imbalance page here.

 2. Lack of exercise:

 3. Poor sleep quality: This one is pretty obvious but it's definitely one of the most common causes of brain fog.
-The average adult needs a 7-8 hours per night.
-So if your struggling to get to sleep, stay asleep or aren't getting into a deep sleep this will be one of the main causes of brain fog.
+The average adult needs 7-8 hours per night.
+So if you're struggling to get to sleep, stay asleep, or aren't getting into a deep sleep this will be one of the main causes of brain fog.

 4. Blood sugar imbalances: Eating a poor diet of packaged foods, processed sugar, too many carbs, a lack of protein, and not enough veggies is a guaranteed way to get a foggy brain.
 Blood sugar balance is key to improving mood, energy, and brain fog so learn to eat right for your body type.
 I have resources and videos on this on Facebook and online.